OFFICIAL SYMBOL OF GRATITUDE

 WHAT STONE REPRESENTS GRATITUDE?

 There is not a single stone that is specifically representative of gratitude and many stones can be used to represent gratitude.
+Here is a list of few of our favorite stones and how they incorporate gratitude.

 Rose Quartz is one of the stones most associated with gratitude.
 Pink in color, rose quartz represents the spirit of unconditional love and can help open the heart to giving and receiving feelings of love.
 This powerful stone will also help release stress, helps with internal healing, and promotes love for yourself and others.